ioBroker/ioBroker.knx/README.md

 *** The adapter is only compatible with Node 4.x and higher!! ***

 This adapter allows importing of knxproj Files from ETS.
 It generates the translation between KNX- groupaddresses and ioBroker and put the devices into rooms (esp. for MobileUI).

 It connects to standard KNX/LAN Gateways.

-Befor beginning: Every DPT of com.Objects should be set an every device should be sortet into you facility structure.
+Befor beginning: Every DPT of com.Objects should be set in your ETS project.
+Every device should be sortet into your facility structure.

 # Adapterconfiguration
 After installing this adapter, open the adapter configuration.
 Fill in:
-##### KNX Gateway IP  <IP of your KNX/Lan GW>
+##### KNX Gateway IP
+<IP of your KNX/Lan GW> with ipv4 format

-##### Port  3671
+##### Port
+this is normally port 3671

 ##### phys.
+EIB Adress
-EIB Adress <a free phys. adr. of your KNX system>
+fill in free phys. address corresponding to your KNX-architecture

-##### Upload knxproj File select File
+##### Upload knxproj
+here you can upload your ETS Export in "knxproj" format.
 ###### !!!
-I'm sorry but at the moment, there is no user feedback while processing the file (it can take a while)!!!
+I'm sorry, but at the moment, there is no user feedback while processing the file (it can take up to a minute) !!!
-After successful import a message shows how much objects where recognized
+After successful import a message shows how much objects where recognized.

- Hit "save & close".
-And the adapter should start.
+Hit "save & close" and the adapter should start.
 While starting the adapter reads all groupAdresses with read-Flag.
-This could take a while.
-But the values in your visu are updatet after start.
+This could take a while and can produce a high load on your KNX-bus.
+But the values in your visare updatet after start.

 ## Objects
 Here is under knx.0 the group adress tree like in your ETS project.

 ## Enumerations
 If you have a Buildingstructure in your ETS with the corresponding devices, it will be shown here.
 Under "members" are the names of groupaddresses listet from the devices with send-Flag in this Group.

 #Usage
 If the adapter startet successfully your datapoints will be available for everything you like to do.
 Try out "mobileUI".

+## Datapoint Types
+At the moment are DPT1 - DPT20 with subtypes and DPT238 available.
+But not all are validated.

 # Known Problems
 - many Datapointtypes are missing ( takes time to implement )
-- does not work with babtec
+- does not work with babtec (means it does not work with babtec as KNX/LAN gateway)
-- DPT5.001 (Dimming) sends wrong value >25%

 ## Changelog